Subcritical multiplicative chaos for regularized counting statistics from random matrix theory: Asymptotic analysis

 \begin{remark} The error \eqref{gausscueerror} is called the smoothing error because it fails when $\epsilon \to 0$ quickly enough that $\epsilon \sim N^{\alpha}/N$.
 Beyond this regime the asymptotics in \eqref{cueGaussEst} are no longer valid and one enters the transition regime of Fisher-Hartwig asymptotics, see \cite{Kra11, DIK13} for a review.
-On the other hand, \eqref{globerr} is controlled by the relative numbers of eigenvalues sampled by the statistic and is only small in the mesoscopic regime $0 < \alpha < 1$.
-Furthermore, when the size of the interval $L(N) \to \infty$ we need this to happen slowly enough that $L(N) = N^{\beta}$ with $0 < \beta < \alpha$.
-Then the global error term is $o(1)$ and we obtain theorem \ref{th:moments} from the covariance computation of Section \ref{sect:covariance}. \end{remark} As for the sine process and proposition \ref{thm:sine_asymp}, the proof of proposition \ref{prop:cue} is also based on the existence of integrable and determinantal structures in the CUE.
+On the other hand, \eqref{globerr} is controlled by the relative numbers of eigenvalues sampled by the statistic and is only small in the mesoscopic regime $0 < \alpha < 1$. \end{remark} As for the sine process and Proposition \ref{thm:sine_asymp}, the proof of Proposition \ref{prop:cue} is also based on the existence of integrable and determinantal structures in the CUE.
 In fact the Laplace transform of \eqref{smoothing} could also be written as a Fredholm determinant which could then be analysed with an appropriate Riemann-Hilbert problem (as was done in \cite{Deift99} for the global scale $\alpha=0$ and $\epsilon>0$ fixed).
-However, for the CUE we will give a more elementary proof that does not involve Riemann-Hilbert techniques, but instead relies on an `algebraic miracle' known as the Borodin-Okounkov formula.
+However, for the CUE we will give a more elementary proof that does not involve Riemann-Hilbert techniques, but instead relies on an `algebraic miracle' known (for historical reasons) as the Borodin-Okounkov-Case-Geronimo formula.
 Unlike our Riemann-Hilbert computation, the proof we give here does not impose any analyticity condition on the mollifier $\phi$, but we do require it to be smooth in general.
 Another crucial difference is that the CUE has a macroscopic regime (defined by \eqref{smoothing} with $\alpha=0$) which has no analogue for the sine process.

 When working with the CUE it is convenient to expand such functions in a Fourier series.
 Therefore in what follows we are going to work with the periodisation

 Then $h^{(2\pi)}_{\mathbf{u},\boldsymbol{\epsilon}}(\theta+2\pi) = h^{(2\pi)}_{\mathbf{u},\boldsymbol{\epsilon}}(\theta)$ is $2\pi$-periodic.
 The periodisation has the convenient property that its Fourier coefficients are given explicitly in terms of the Fourier transform of $h_{\mathbf{u},\boldsymbol{\epsilon}}$.